doggoboiwastaken/portfolio/content/pages/projects/project-two.md

 date: '2024-11-01'
 client: Awesome client
 description: >-
-  A robotics competition hosted by Bell Helicopters.
+  A robotics competition hosted by Bell Textron.
 I played a crucial role in the development and operation of our brain-children.
 featuredImage:
   type: ImageBlock
   url: /images/AVRThumbV1.jpg